-Family lawyer, Susan Snook, explains how Capital Gains Tax can become an issue for married couples/civil partners on separation.
-Susan is available on 01793 615011.
+Swindon Family Lawyer, Catherine Smith, explains how Capital Gains Tax can become an issue for married couples/civil partners on separation.
+Catherine is available on 01793 615011.
 You can also contact her by email, or by completing the Contact Form at the foot of this page.

 Separating couples are often surprised to discover that divorce/dissolution of a civil partnership can result in liability for Capital Gains Tax (CGT).